 Production Company: Outside Magazine

-Bears Ears National Monument is a public land under threat.
-In 2017, a group of Native American tribes put their differences aside and ran 1280 kilometres to Bears Ears to send a message of unity.
+Bears Ears National Monument is public land under threat.
+In 2017, a group of Native American tribes put their differences aside and ran 1280 kilometers to Bears Ears to send a message of unity.

 (UK, 2018, 6 min)

 Set in the streets of Bou Tharar and the wide, craggy valleys of the lower Atlas mountains, Aziza is the story of a young woman who has thrived in the world of ultra-running and how she has become a role model for other up-and-coming athletes in Morocco.

 Follow Ebbie Hansen, a Montana cowgirl, as she chases her third National Skijoring Championship.